Audiobooks and vocabulary

 I had read in online forums people raving about audiobooks.
 I was hesitant, though, to give them a chance.
 We are a very screen-lite and electronics-lite family and I had the misconception that audiobooks would somehow draw my children's attention away from reading and wanting to be read to.

 Not only was I completely wrong on that point, but when we finally decided to give them a try, I discovered for myself what many already knew…the link between audiobooks and vocabulary!

-You see, I’m a stay-at-home, Montessori homeschooling parent.
-At the time I decided to give audiobooks a try, my youngest was just a couple moths old and my other two children were 20 months and 4 years old.
+You see, I'm a stay-at-home, Montessori homeschooling parent.
+At the time I decided to give audiobooks a try, my youngest was just a couple of months old and my other two children were 20 months and 4 years old.

 So, needless to say, we weren't getting out much.
 The only vocabulary they were hearing was from myself and my husband and from the books we were reading, which seemed like plenty.